leereilly/games/README.md

 * [Follow me!
 A Simon Clone](https://github.com/gamedolphin/follow_me_javascript_simon_clone) - Fully commented version of the famous game - [*Simon*](http://en.wikipedia.org/wiki/Simon_%28game%29) - in JavaScript, built using Phaser game engine.
 * [For King](https://github.com/AD1337/ForKingGame) - Puzzle platformer game about a king in search for his lost crown.
 [Play it now!](http://www.newgrounds.com/dump/item/1cc54f046fa51768d8169e65121b0af0)
 * [Genetic Drift](https://github.com/DancingBanana/genetic-drift) - Victor, an annoyed janitor dealing with a lot of annoyed clones and the problems that inevitably arise from genetic duplication.
 Will he make it home to feed his faithful pet companion?.
 [Play it now!](http://www.genetic-drift.com/)
+* [Hexahedral](https://github.com/mminer/hexahedral) - Push down all the blocks in the minimum number of moves.
+[Play it now!](http://matthewminer.com/hexahedral)
 * [Hextris](https://github.com/Hextris/hextris) - Addictive puzzle game inspired by Tetris.
 [Play it now!](http://hextris.io/)
 * [Infectors](https://github.com/satanas/infectors) - Sokoban-like puzzle game developed with Phaser.
 [Play it now!](http://satanas.github.io/infectors/)
 * [Lost!
 Beneath the Surface](https://github.com/gamedolphin/Lost-Beneath-The-Surface) - You're a firefly lost in the dark, beneath the surface and must find a way out of the mazes created by the horrors in the dark.
 [Play it now!](http://gamedolph.in/sample-page/lost-beneath-the-surface/)